May 19, 2021 0 Comment

 Similarly, if innovation is one of the core values, then the organization should reward and recognize new ideas, process improvement, and other such initiatives.

-The organization should align the rewards and recognition policy with its business goals and priorities.
-Organizations in the same industry might have different market leadership positions, growth strategies and business goals.
+Organizations in the same industry might have different market leadership positions, growth strategies, and business goals.

 For example, an organization that wants to grow by introducing new and innovative products should encourage new product ideas from employees by rewarding and recognizing them for those.

-Whereas, an organization that is looking to grow by entering new international markets should reward and recognize employees who can work in a start-up mode, handle ambiguity and collaborate with the rest of the organization.
+Whereas, an organization that is looking to grow by entering new international markets should reward and recognize employees who can work in a start-up mode, handle ambiguity, and collaborate with the rest of the organization.

 For example, if the leaders strongly believe that personal touch in recognition and personalized rewards are important, then those aspects should be taken into consideration in the design of the program.

-Otherwise, the program is likely to see less leadership involvement or the implementation itself might not get signed-off at all.
+Otherwise, the program is likely to see less leadership involvement or the implementation itself might not get signed off at all.

-Organizations must take into consideration their experience with similar HR initiatives that might have been launched in the past.
-Their impact, feedback, challenges and other learnings should be incorporated in the design of a new rewards and recognition program.
+Their impact, feedback, challenges, and other learnings should be incorporated into the design of a new rewards and recognition program.

 For example, if the organization had launched an employee engagement program in the past, that didn’t go down well with the employees; then they should try to analyze the key reasons for its failure and carefully consider them in the design of a new program for employee rewards and recognition.